If you have problems burning a disc in iTunes on PC

 In the iTunes app on your PC, do any of the following:

-If you choose File > Burn Playlist to Disc but nothing happens or the wrong songs are burned, make sure the songs you want to include on the disc have a tick beside them.
+If you choose File > Burn Playlist to Disc, but nothing happens or the wrong songs are burnt, make sure the songs you want to include on the disc have a tick mark beside them.

-Make sure you select the correct disc format.
-To create a CD with any type of audio file that iTunes supports (MP3, AAC, AIFF and so on), try selecting Data CD or DVD.
+Make sure to select the correct disc format.
+To create a CD with any type of audio file that iTunes supports (MP3, AAC, AIFF, and so on), try selecting Data CD or DVD.
 If the playlist you’re trying to burn includes AAC files, make sure MP3 CD is not selected.

 If your playlist includes iTunes Store purchases with DRM protection, you may have exceeded the number of times (seven) you can burn this playlist.